 Avoid Fees for Credit Services

 Watch credit card, loan, and mortgage statements for added fees.
-Opt for loans or cards that charge less fees, if you’re able.
+Opt for loans or cards that charge fewer fees, if you’re able.
 Be sure you make payments on time, too.
 Those late fees are horrendous!

-Final Word on Saving Money
+Final Word on Money-Saving Tips

 Saving money should be a lifelong habit.
-Follow the above tips to start saving more money today.
+Follow the above money-saving tips to start saving more money today.